brandjon/simplestruct/README.md

 optional type checking | `__init__()`, `@property` | ✗
 `_asdict()` / `_replace()` | | ✓

-[MacroPy][2]'s case classes provide similar functionality, but is implemented in a very different way.
-Instead of metaclass hacking or source code templating, it relies on syntactic transformation of the module's AST.
+[MacroPy][2]'s "case classes" provide similar functionality, but are implemented in a very different way.
+Instead of metaclass hacking or source code templating, MacroPy relies on syntactic transformation of the module's AST.
 This allows for a syntax that's very different from what we've seen above.
 So different, in fact, that we might view MacroPy as an extension to the Python language rather than as just a library.
-MacroPy case classes are subject to limitations on inheritance and class members.
+Case classes are subject to limitations on inheritance and class members.

 ## Installation ##